Abd Allah ibn Ja'far: Politics

-He was a staunch supporter of his uncle Ali in the civil war.
+Abd Allah was a staunch supporter of his uncle Ali in the civil war.
 He maintained a reputation for liberality and patronage in Medina, earning him the nickname “the Ocean of Generosity”.
-After the demise of Ali ibn Abi Talib, Abd Allah ibn Ja'far together with his cousins Hasan and Husayn participated in washing the body and dressed him for burial in three robes without a Kurta (a long shirt).
+After the death of Ali ibn Abi Talib, Abd Allah ibn Ja'far together with his cousins Hasan and Husayn participated in washing the body and dressed him for burial in three robes without a kurta (a long shirt).